confluentinc/cp-docker-images/docs/tutorials/automatic-data-balancing.rst

     cd cp-docker-images/examples/enterprise-kafka

 4. Start up the services.
-The Docker Compose file has configuration for one Zookeeper and 6 Kafka brokers.
+The Docker Compose file has configuration for one ZooKeeper and 6 Kafka brokers.
 These brokers are configured to be on 2 racks.
 We will first start one rack (with 3 brokers) and create a topic with sample data and run the ADB CLI tool to balance the cluster.
 After this step, we will walk you through a tutorial for adding another rack of brokers and running the ADB CLI tool to rebalance the data across the new added brokers.

-  Lets start by starting the Zookeeper and first rack of brokers using the Docker Compose commands.
+  Lets start by starting the ZooKeeper and first rack of brokers using the Docker Compose commands.

     .. sourcecode:: bash